 Holy Island Coast Path (7m) Leisurely

-By Holy Island I am referring to the island of Lindisfarne in North Northumberland which is only accessible via a causeway at low tide.
-Both of the Holy Island walks begin and end at the car park located on the outskirts of the village on the island.
+Lindisfarne in North Northumberland is only accessible via a causeway at low tide so it is important to check the tides before your visit.
+Both of these Holy Island walks begin and end at the car park located on the outskirts of the village on the island.

 This is a 6.8 mile leisurely, circular route which heads straight through the village to the village green.
 Here you head down the path immediately to the right of the Crown and Anchor pub.
 Here you turn right towards a set of old iron turnstile gates to cross the field past the priory and towards the harbour.